WeileiZeng/Open-Source-COVID-19/about.md

 ### About us
-OpenSourceWuhan collects open source projects that aim to support Wuhan and other places against COVID-19.
+Open Source COVID collects open source projects that aim to support Wuhan and other places against COVID-19.
 The projects are not necessarily hosted on GitHub, as long as it coroprate in an open source way, that everyone can access, inspect and improve it.
 <br>
 The goal of this navigation site is to help people access data, contribute to the projects, or trigger new ideas.